cyclus/cyclus.github.com/source/user/install_binary.rst

   The answer in your terminal should look like (if not you might have an issue):

 5. Dowmload the Cycamore debian installation  package corresponding to your ubuntu version `14.04 <>` or `16.04 <>`.

 6. Install the package running:

   .. code-block:: bash

         $ sudo dpkg -i CYCAMORE_DEB_PACKAGE_MANE.deb

   Please replace the 'CYCAMORE_DEB_PACKAGE_MANE.deb' by its proper name.

-7. check the installation by running the Cycamore unit test:
+7. Check the Cycamore installation by running the Cycamore unit test:
   .. code-block:: bash

         $ cycamore_unit_test